p42/sympa-docker/README.md

 /var/spool/postfix
 /var/spool/sympa

+This is accomplised by mounting a single volume into a fixed directory inside the container.
+Then on the mounted volume four subdirectorys are created and then the original locations are symlinked to their persistent locations.

 sample run command looks like:

 docker run -p 80:80 -p 25:25 -e SYMPA_DOMAIN=lists.mydomain.com \
 -e SYMPA_DB_TYPE=mysql -e SYMPA_DB_HOST=localhost -e SYMPA_DB_USER=sympa \
 -e SYMPA_DB_PASS=sympa -e SYMPA_DB_NAME=sympa -e SYMPA_LISTMASTERS=csv_list_of_emails \
 -e SYMPA_POSTFIX_RELAY=mail.mydomain.com -v datasource:/sympa_perm project42/sympa

+NOTE: You can omit the SYMPA_POSTFIX_RELAY environment variable to have the sympa container drop mail directly to the internet.
+NO provision is made for DKIM or any other mail security feature.